SuriyaVG/Ghee_Website/gheewebsite.md

 11. **Addressed Environment Variable Startup Check:**
     *   The server includes a startup check for essential Cashfree environment variables (`CASHFREE_APP_ID`, `CASHFREE_SECRET_KEY`, `CASHFREE_ENV`).
     *   To facilitate development without actual credentials, guidance was provided to use placeholder values in the `.env` file.
 This allows the server to start and general site functionality to be tested, though actual payment processing would require valid credentials.

+---

+## Production Hosting on Railway

+### Summary
+As of May 29, 2025, the GheeRoots website has been successfully deployed to Railway.
+The application is served via Caddy (static frontend) with API requests proxied to the Node.js backend on port 5000.

+### Issues Faced
+- Static assets and front-end routes returning 404 due to Caddy configuration
+- `npm: command not found` errors in build, caused by overriding default provider packages in `nixpacks.toml`
+- `start.sh` script not executing (missing execute permission and misplacement under phases)
+- Railway's default start command only launching Caddy, not the backend
+- Incorrect use of `aptPkgs` and custom `nixPkgs` overrides led to build failures

+### Attempts and Iterations
+1. Added `start.sh` to launch backend and Caddy in parallel, with logging and `sleep` for initialization
+2. Modified `Caddyfile` to proxy `/api` to `http://localhost:5000` and serve `dist/public` for SPA routing
+3. Configured executable permissions on `start.sh` via `chmod +x start.sh`
+4. Initially added `aptPkgs` and `nixPkgs` to install Node.js and npm, then rolled back after discovering unsupported overrides
+5. Updated `nixpacks.toml`:
+   - Installed dependencies with `npm ci` only
+   - Bundled static files with Vite's `npm run build`
+   - Ensured `start.sh` is executed by moving the start command to the top-level `[start]` section
+6. Removed global `npm` upgrade and custom package manager steps to rely on Nixpacks' Node provider defaults
+7. Monitored Railway build logs; confirmed successful `npm ci`, build, and `chmod +x start.sh`
+8. Pushed commits to GitHub; Railway automatically triggered and completed the deployment

+### Outcome
+- The website is now live on Railway with both frontend and backend functioning correctly
+- Static and dynamic routes resolved without 404 errors
+- API endpoints are accessible under `/api` and respond as expected
+- The deployment pipeline is stable and repeatable via `nixpacks.toml` configurations

+---

+## Next Steps
+- Update this section with production monitoring and performance metrics
+- Document any further Railway environment variables or scaling configurations
+- Plan for CI integration (GitHub Actions) and enable the 'Wait for CI' setting once workflows are in place